City problem · Vienna

 One device.
 Two evidence stacks.
 US procurement scores the US stack.

 CEE medtech evaluation is structured around clinical literature, CE-mark history, named-site adoption across CEE health systems, and national-payer reimbursement decisions.
-A device with deep CEE penetration reads as field-proven and well-supported.
+A device with deep CEE penetration lands as field-proven and well-supported.
 Procurement and clinical evaluation are tightly coupled in the CEE health systems.
 The Austrian medtech firm with broad CEE deployment carries strong evidence at home and across the region.

 US IDN procurement evaluation is structured around the procurement function rather than the clinical function.
-The value-analysis committee scores on six US-readable signals: FDA pathway and clearance status, GPO contract availability, CMS coding and reimbursement clarity, US clinical evidence with US sites and US authors, US KOL adoption, and total cost of care impact in US accounting language.
+The value-analysis committee scores on six US-market signals: FDA pathway and clearance status, GPO contract availability, CMS coding and reimbursement clarity, US clinical evidence with US sites and US authors, US KOL adoption, and total cost of care impact in US accounting language.
 CEE clinical literature, while substantive, is not weighted against any of these six.
-The Austrian file led by CEE depth without the US-readable signals is filed under untested.
+The Austrian file led by CEE depth without the US-market signals is filed under untested.

 Per Roland Berger medtech outlook and IMAP life sciences M&A report, US IDN procurement scoring weights US-site clinical data and US-coded cost-of-care framing over equivalent CEE or European data.
 Reuters US hospital procurement coverage 2024-2026 documents the tightening of total cost of care framing across major US IDNs.